tinyplex/tinybase/site/demos/6_car_analysis.md

 be aggregated together - in this basic app, to find their average, maximum, or minimum.

 The app is oriented around one single query.
-As the use picks different dimensions or measures in the app's sidebar, that query is re-run and the results (either in graphical or tabular form) reactively update immediately.
+As the user picks different dimensions or measures in the app's sidebar, that query is re-run and the results (either in graphical or tabular form) reactively update immediately.